SkReD/webpack5-performance-issue/README.md

 # Webpack 5 test repo

-This repo shows performance degradation of rebuild for webpack5 comparing to webpack4
+This repo shows performance degradation of build in production for webpack5 comparing to webpack4

 source code is based on https://github.com/meskill/webpack5-performance-issue to simulate some real world example